Pyschic Detective Yakumo Overview:

 So, with an interesting concept and some quite solid characters, why isn’t the show as good as it sounds like it could be?
 Three main problems:

-- Quality – This is not a pretty anime.
+Secondly, the quality: This is not a pretty anime.
 And yes, with the subject matter, it was always going to be relatively dark with a subdued colour palette, but everything about this anime just seems unpolished.
 The backgrounds, character designs and the action.
-Even the opening is just kind of dull.
+Even the opening of Psychic Detective Yakumo is just kind of dull.

-- The Luke, I Am Your Father moment.
-Okay, they don’t go so far as to replicate the scene with Yakumo screaming no but it’s one of those shows where the bad guy is actually the father and maybe the uncle knew that all along and just conveniently didn’t tell anyone until it was too late, etc, etc. And while this by itself isn’t a deal breaker and it actually makes a great deal of sense as to why any of the events in the show actually occur, it still feels like slack writing.
+And finally the Luke, I Am Your Father moment.
+Okay, they don’t go so far as to replicate the scene with Yakumo screaming ‘no’ but it’s one of those shows where the bad guy is actually the father and maybe the uncle knew that all along and just conveniently didn’t tell anyone until it was too late, etc, etc. And while this by itself isn’t a deal breaker and it actually makes a great deal of sense as to why any of the events in the show actually occur, it still feels like slack writing.

 Should you watch this show?
 Honestly, if you like murder and mystery with the occasional supernatural element and you don’t mind a slower moving plot, you will probably quite enjoy this show.
 I know I find it very relaxing to watch Yakumo and crew resolve the various problems and help the dead pass on.
 However, if you are new to anime or if you are looking for something really exciting, you are probably better off passing on Psychic Detective Yakumo.